samlafell/devrel-pdf-rag-chatbot/chatbot/README.md

 ## Configure your Environment File

-The chat bot has several configuration parameters.
+The chatbot has several configuration parameters.
 These are all defined in a `.env` file and should be considered secrets, don't commit them to source control!

 To get you started, we've provided a template file `env.example`.
 Create a `.env` file by running the following command: